 Visiting Amsterdam for a week means you have more than enough time to visit various museums.
 After your time in the Rijksmuseum, you can walk for just 2 minutes and then explore the Van Gogh Museum for the ultimate museum day.
 This museum outlines the life of famous artist Vincent Van Gogh in a museum that shows his work as he progressed through his life.

 Vondelpark is like Central Park but for Amsterdam.
 It is a huge park with paths, green space, a rose garden, and even two restaurants.
 No visit to Amsterdam is complete without exploring this park and soaking in the natural beauty of the city.

 Leidseplein is a lively square in Amsterdam that is home to a ton of bars, restaurants, and clubs.
-It is the perfect place to grab a drink and people watch or head to for a fun night out.
+It is the perfect place to grab a drink and people-watch or head for a fun night out.

 Amsterdam for a week: Day 4

 The Heineken Experience is a fun museum in Amsterdam that teaches you about the brewing process behind the Netherlands’ most famous beer: Heineken!
 Here you will learn about the brewing and get to sample a few glasses of fresh Heineken.

 Amsterdam is home to its very own Botanical Gardens called Hortus Botanicus.
 These gardens date back to 1638 when they were used to grow medicine.

 Street Market Shopping